LordLeXaT/esphome-m5stamplc/README.md

 ## Arduino Vs. ESP-IDF Compilation

 Using the Arduino framework will result in faster compilation time but larger RAM and Flash size.
 Using the ESP-IDF framework will result in slower compilation time but more efficient use of RAM and smaler Flash size.
-[Configuration.yaml](configuration.yaml) uses Arduino, config-esp-idf.yaml uses ESP-IDF.
+[Configuration.yaml](configuration.yaml) uses esp-idf.

 Arduino: